Josey Scott: Career

 Prior to Saliva, Scott fronted a Memphis-area heavy metal band called BlackBone in the early 1990s.
 He also plays drums and guitar.
 He made a cameo appearance on Jay-Z's "Takeover" from his 2001 album The Blueprint.
 He has also recorded with Lil Wyte ("Homicidal, Suicidal" and "Crazy"), Three 6 Mafia ("Getting Fucked Up" and "Mosh Pit"), and The X-Ecutioners ("(Even) More Human Than Human").

 Scott has had minor roles in television and film.
 He played Rodney Gronbeck, an LAPD computer expert, in the TNT crime drama Wanted.
 He also has a cameo appearance in the film Hustle & Flow as Elroy, the corner-store employee who sells marijuana to D-Jay, the main character played by Terrance Howard.

-Josey Scott sang the song "If You Wanna Get to Heaven" in the straight-to-DVD feature film The Dukes of Hazzard: The Beginning; the song features when the General Lee is pulled from the water.
+Scott sang the song "If You Wanna Get to Heaven" in the straight-to-DVD feature film The Dukes of Hazzard: The Beginning; the song features when the General Lee is pulled from the water.

 In 2002, Scott collaborated with Chad Kroeger from the rock band Nickelback on the Spider-Man theme song "Hero".
 This recording also featured Tyler Connolly, Mike Kroeger, Matt Cameron, and Jeremy Taggart.
 Winning the Best Video from a Film on the MTV Music Video Awards a year later on 2003.

 Scott appeared as a hidden character in the video game Tiger Woods PGA Tour 2003, which features three Saliva songs on the soundtrack: "Raise Up", "Superstar", and "Superstar II (EA Mix)", which is exclusive to the game.

-Saliva guitarist Wayne Swinny said in 2013 that Scott had decided to leave the band to pursue a solo Christian career.
+Saliva guitarist, Wayne Swinny, said in 2013 that Scott had decided to leave the band to pursue a solo Christian career.
 In October 2019, Scott announced that he would be reuniting with Saliva for a new album and tour.

+In May 2023, Scott announced that he would begin touring with a new band entitled Josey Scott's Saliva, performing Saliva's song from his era as well as his new songs.

+In January 2024, Scott rebranded Josey Scott's Saliva into his solo project.

 Personal life

 Scott is married and has three sons and two daughters.
 His eldest son, Cody, died from complications due to COVID-19 in May 2021 at the age of 29.
+He is a devout and practicing Christian and sings at his local church.